 Being financially stranded at such a critical period is something you don’t want.

-Take your credit card or a little amount of cash because you might want to use the vending machine during your stay.
+Take your credit card or a small amount of cash because you might want to use the vending machine during your stay.

 Birth Plan